alchemy-fr/Phraseanet-Docs/en/User/Guide/AdministrationUsers.rst

 Rights editing concerns users as well as templates.
 To display the rights edition form of a user or of a template, double click on its names.
-The rights form allows viewing and managing rights per Phraseanet base and collection.
+The rights form allows viewing and managing rights per available Phraseanet bases and collections.
 Rights are granted when the corresponding boxes are checked.

 For users, the Info tab gives access to the user's information.